profdevi/MEdit/README.md

 ![Running Example](MEdit01.png)

-Compiled binary is bin folder:  bin/MEdit.exe
+Compiled binary with no C runtime dll dependency to the bin folder:  bin/MEdit.exe